 #2 You Will Be Less Stressed

-The endorphins released after a training session helps to decrease your stress levels, and keeps you in good spirits.
+The endorphins released after a training session help to decrease your stress levels and keep you in good spirits.
 Just a little bit of time spent grappling, wrestling, or hitting the pads and bags will certainly instigate the release of these neurochemicals, with side effects such as euphoria, pain-relief, and a sense of well-being.